Google makes privacy push with new controls and features in Android 12

-MOUNTAIN VIEW (HARDWAREZONE, BLOOMBERG, AFP) - Google is adding to its upcoming Android 12 mobile operating system a new Privacy Dashboard that tells users what type of data was used and when, by which app.
+MOUNTAIN VIEW • Google is adding to its upcoming Android 12 mobile operating system a new Privacy Dashboard that tells users what type of data was used and when, by which app.

 The dashboard also gives users a shortcut to revoking permissions for apps.